niteen11/cuny_lagcc_micro_credential_data_analytics/Track B/README.md

-# TRACK A - Curriculum Overview:
+# TRACK B - Curriculum Overview:

 The program will give students the breadth and depth of knowledge needed to enter or advance their careers in data analytics.